abnsol/shopping-cart/README.md

 # 🛍️ ShopEase – Modern E-Commerce Platform

-ShopEase is a dynamic e-commerce frontend application built with React.
+ShopEase is a responsive and dynamic e-commerce frontend application built with React.
 It provides users with a smooth shopping experience featuring seamless navigation, modern UI, and secure login functionality.
 This project demonstrates core frontend development skills and modern React practices — and acts as a complete frontend foundation for an online shopping platform.

 - [Live Demo](https://shopease-onlineshopping.vercel.app/)
 ---